PilgrimMemoirs/pilgrimmemoirs.github.io/_posts/react/2020-05-01-react-components.md

 <h2> Create New Components </h2>

 <p>
 It's time to get to business and start building out app!
-We will start by creating a new component for park, trail and review.
+We will start by creating new components for park, trail and review.
 </p>

 <p>
 To keep our files more organized, start with making a /components directory inside of /src: <code>$ mkdir src/components</code>.
-Lets go ahead and create a file for each of our components, within our new components directory:
+Go ahead and create a file for each of the components, within the new components directory:
 </p>

 <p>